 If you like this rhubarb sauce with strawberry jello, you will probably like these other vintage rhubarb dessert recipes that are reader favorites.
 Check them out below:

-Salmon Fillet with Rhubarb Sauce from Whisk it Real Gud
+This Salmon Fillet with Rhubarb Sauce also looks like it could be a hit.

 Rhubarb Sauce with Strawberry Jello